 Ayurvedic texts always mention that herbal medicine should always be given with an anupana or vehicle.
 These ‘vehicles’ help in the easy administration and absorption of certain Ayurvedic medicines.

 Clinical studies have also shown that curcumin (the main active ingredient of haldi) shows higher bioavailability, faster rate, and better absorption when given with a fatty medium.7 Fats present in milk serve this purpose.
+This compounds the benefits of curcumin.

 According to one source, the nutritional analysis of 100 grams of haridra contains the following nutrients.3